-A house in multiple occupation (HMO) is a building or part which is occupied by a least 3 people who are not from one household.
+A house in multiple occupation (HMO) is a property which is occupied by a least 3 people who are not from one household.
 HMOs include buildings where facilities are shared, but can also include buildings divided into self-contained flats.

-Licensing is mandatory for all HMOs which have 3 or more storeys and are occupied by 5 or more persons forming 2 or more households.
-However, HMO licences are not required for individual flats situated in purpose built blocks if there are 3 or more flats in the block or for buildings which have been converted to self-contained flats.
+Licensing is mandatory for HMO's which are occupied by 5 or more people forming 2 or more households.
+Licences are not required for individual flats situated in purpose built blocks if there are 3 or more flats in the block or for buildings which have been fully converted to self-contained flats.
 Flats located inside converted buildings may require a licence if occupied by 5 or more people.

 The most appropriate person to apply for the licence is normally the landlord or managing agent if they are receiving all rents directly.